pypa/packaging.python.org/source/specifications/inline-script-metadata.rst

 Example
 -------

-The following is an example of a script with an embedded ``pyproject.toml``:
+The following is an example of a script with embedded metadata:

 .. code:: python

-    # /// pyproject
+    # /// script
     # [run]
     # requires-python = ">=3.11"
     # dependencies = [